TheGoodlike13/liberty_or_death/README.md

 And ultimately, that's the goal of this whole shebang.
 I do hope we can get away with not running multiple VMs though...

+### Virtual Machine Arc

+*cue the music, you know the one*

+Last time, Goodlike finally succeeded in defeating Libertto in the grand martial tournament.
+But before he could receive his award, a three-headed dog alien snatched it from right under his nose.
+To defeat this new menace, Goodlike will have to train in the Virtual Machine Chamber, which eats away at all the time that it takes to get inside it before you even notice.
+Let us begin this episode of Dragon Ball VM with a flashback.

 I vaguely recall having no luck whatsoever with running a VM on this computor over here.
 And when I don't have luck with something, I purge it from existence.
 Therefore we must start from the beginning.
 Again.
 I found this website: